 In 2013, a retirement policy was adopted providing that directors may serve on the Board until the annual meeting of shareholders following their 80th birthday, and may not be re-elected after reaching age 80, unless this requirement is waived by the Board on the recommendation of the Compensation Committee.
-The Board has waived this requirement for Mr. Nurmi.

 In order to continue to benefit from the wisdom and experience of certain directors after they resign as members of the board, they may continue to serve in an advisory role.
-Mr. Ian Shaw and Mr. Philip Olson are members of the Advisory Committee as of the date hereof.
-Mr. Gordon Slade, previously a member of the advisory committee, passed away on January 8, 2019.
+Mr. David Paxton and Mr. Philip Olson are members of the Advisory Committee as of the date hereof.